alexKleider/phInfo/README.md

         ./pathagar-setup.sh
         cd ~/pathagar

+Note: ./pathagar-setup.sh calls ./set-db-pw.sh which fails!
+See comments in the latter file for current progress in efforts to solve this.

 There remains to set a pathagar superuser password.
-Pick a password ('pi::superuser' for example, make a note of it so as not to forget,) then proceed with the following:
+Pick a password ('ph-su-pw' was previously suggested;) make a note of it so as not to forget, then proceed with the following:

         cd ~/phInfo
         source penv/bin/activate